VladislavZhurbin/Redash.karpov.courses.font-size/README.md

     changeFontSize();
 })();
 ```
+To make the font even larger, its size can be set using the fontSize and fontSize_autocomplete parameters.
+<br/><br/>
 4. Fourthly press the "File" -> "Save" button to save the script.
 <div style="display: flex;">
   <img src="/pictures/save_script.png" alt="Save script" style="width: 98%;">